Paz de Cristo Community Center Names New Executive Director

-MESA, Arizona – After an extensive search, the Board of Directors at Paz de Cristo Outreach Center is pleased to announce they have hired Jackie Shelley as the new Executive Director.
+MESA, Arizona – After an extensive search, the Board of Directors at Paz de Cristo Community Center is pleased to announce they have hired Jackie Shelley as the new Executive Director.
 With more than 25 years of nonprofit leadership and management experience in the Phoenix East Valley, Jackie will lead the organization as it innovates to expand its services to meet the growing needs of our community.

 Paz de Cristo’s Director of Food Services, John Farley says, “We are thrilled to welcome Jackie Shelley as the new Executive Director at Paz de Cristo.
 She brings a wealth of knowledge and experience and will surely help our organization grow to new heights all while continuing to feed, clothe and empower those in need in the East Valley.”